espositos/fvtt-tokenchatlink/README.md

 # Token Chat Link

-A simple module that turns speaker's names into a link to their token.
+A simple module that turns speakers' names into a link to the token.

+# Installation
+1. Inside Foundry's Configuration and Setup screen, go to **Add-on Modules**
+2. Click "Install Module"
+3. or in the Manifest URL field paste: `https://github.com/espositos/fvtt-tokenchatlink/raw/master/module.json`
+4. Within the game, click on **Settings** -> **Manage Modules** and make sure the Token Chat Link is enabled.

 ## GMs
  - Left click to select